pylint-dev/pylint/doc/user_guide/checkers/features.rst

   Used when a break or a return statement is found inside the finally clause of a try...finally block: the exceptions raised in the try clause will be silently swallowed instead of being re-raised.
+:return-in-finally (W0134): *'return' shadowed by the 'finally' clause.*
+  Emitted when a 'return' statement is found in a 'finally' block.
+This will overwrite the return value of a function and should be avoided.
 :assert-on-tuple (W0199): *Assert called on a populated tuple.
 Did you mean 'assert x,y'?*
   A call of assert on a tuple will always evaluate to true if the tuple is not empty, and will always evaluate to false if it is.